-Number Title Title Description Cost Range Score (Max 55) Tier 1: Top Tier 1: Top Scoring Projects 84 Downtown Precise Plan Implementation: New Downtown Street Connections New as redevelopment occurs: New lane parallel to and south of railroad tracks between Medium: \$101-750k 50 29 El Camino Real Corridor Plan Implementation - Short and Long Term Project , , , , , , , , , , , , , , , , , , , , Medium: \$101-750k 49 23 Develop stand alone Bicycle Master Plan for Redwood City.
-The Bicycle Master Plan would Bicycle Master Plan provide a more detailed analysis of existing conditions for bicyclists, and recommend projects and programs aimed specifically at increasing bicycle ridership in the City.
+Number Title Description Category Cost Range Score (Max 55) Tier 1: Top Scoring Projects 84 Downtown Precise Plan Implementation: New Downtown Street Connections Establish plan lines for the following new street segments that would be constructed as redevelopment occurs: New lane parallel to and south of railroad tracks between Broadway and Jefferson Avenue.
+Network Gap Closure, Connectivity and Safety Medium: \$101-750k 50 29 El Camino Real Corridor Plan Implementation - Short and Long Term Project The El Camino Real Corridor Plan is currently developing a comprehensive plan that consolidates the recently-rezoned areas along El Camino Real and incorporates community benefits, design guidelines, and streetscape improvements to address all users of the corridor.
+Implementation of short and long term transportation improvements would be covered under this project.
+Complete Street Corridors and Placemaking Medium: \$101-750k 49 23 Bicycle Master Plan Develop stand alone Bicycle Master Plan for Redwood City.
+The Bicycle Master Plan would provide a more detailed analysis of existing conditions for bicyclists, and recommend projects and programs aimed specifically at increasing bicycle ridership in the City.
 Active Transportation Corridors Medium: \$101-750k 48 54 Complete Streets Design Guidelines Develop and regularly apply Redwood City's Complete Streets Design Guidelines.
 Guidelines would incorporate industry best practices, such as recommendations from the National Assocaition of City Transportation Officials (NACTO), and also be tailored to meet the City's local needs and desires.
-Low: up to \$100k 48 Tier 1: Ea rly Investment Projects 96 Fair Oaks Community School Safe Routes to School Support San Mateo County's efforts to implement recommended projects and programs at Fair Oaks Community School from the Redwood City Safe Routes to School Report (2013).
+Complete Street Corridors and Placemaking Low: up to \$100k 48 Tier 1: Early Investment Projects 96 Fair Oaks Community School Safe Routes to School Support San Mateo County's efforts to implement recommended projects and programs at Fair Oaks Community School from the Redwood City Safe Routes to School Report (2013).
 Network Gap Closure, Connectivity and Safety Low: up to \$100k 42 39 Middlefield Road (between Broadway and Winslow Street, also known as Theatre Way) Corridor Improvements Develop plans and construct Theatre Way as a permanent pedestrian street.
 Complete Street Corridors and Placemaking Low: up to \$100k 41 118 Crosswalk Program Develop formal crosswalk program to manage and maintain crosswalks in the City, and identify policies for striping new crosswalks based on citizen requests, pedestrian demand and other City priorities.
 Network Gap Closure, Connectivity and Safety Low: up to \$100k 41